adam-ainsworth/spectrum-dev/README.md

 Some of the arguments weren't working with this latest release of JSSpeccy, although they are included in the source code.
 While I could clone it and build it within the container, it would be very bloated, so I've decided to build it once myself and include it here for now.

 I originally used Pasmo for compilation, and that was fine until I started using sources from the web that use directives it didn't recognise.
 Therefore I have changed it over to SjASMPlus.
 I have left the Pasmo infrastructure in there and will enable its usage via an env variable at some point.

+21st Mar 2026 - I've finally made it more responsive by changing to using a short datestamp file rather than doing a CR of the tap file (and shortening the time between checks from five seconds to one).
+Also cleaned up some of the JS as it was a bit verbose.

 ## Licence